johnmcfarlane/wss/README.md

 ## Continuous Integration

-The project's CI pipeline demonstrates how to develop maintainable C++ by applying the build system to many tools...
+The project's CI pipelines demonstrate how to develop maintainable C++ by applying the build system to many tools...

 Toolchains: